Mac OS Update

 Reassure Quickly

-Hit Esc, explain it’s a prank, and show them how it works.
+Hit Esc, explain it is a simulator, and show them how it works.
 Laugh together before they start troubleshooting for real.

 📚 Story Seeds You Can Use

-Combine the prank with a faux helpdesk call.
-Text your friend saying “IT needs you to confirm the BIOS checksum,” then start the simulator while they scramble to find instructions.
-Watch how even tech-savvy folks, when guided by an urgent message, will follow hilarious steps like “press F42 twice” because they assume you know what you are doing.
+Combine the simulation with a scenario call.
+Text a participant saying “IT needs you to confirm the BIOS checksum,” then start the simulator while they navigate the instructions.
+Observe how even tech-savvy folks, when guided by an urgent message, will follow hilarious steps like “press F42 twice” because they assume you know what you are doing.

 • Deadline Diverter: “We need to ship this deck, but macOS decided to install Ventura right now.”